 CIBC Select Visa* Card Review

 If you tend to carry a balance every month, the CIBC Select Visa* Card is a credit card to consider adding to your wallet.
-It offers an interest rate of 13.99% on purchases, which is much lower than the standard 20% or more on most credit cards.
-It also offers a promotional 0% interest rate for up to 10 months on balance transfers, with a 1% transfer fee.
-Plus, you’ll get a first-year annual fee rebate.
+It offers an interest rate of 13.99% on purchases†, which is much lower than the standard 20% or more on most credit cards.
+Plus, you can take advantage of the welcome offer: transfer an existing credit card balance and get 0% interest for up to 10 months with a 1% transfer fee† and a first year annual fee rebate†.
 With a low minimum income threshold and an affordable annual fee, this card is extremely accessible and ideal for those with existing credit card debt or occasionally need to carry a balance.

 - Low interest rate on purchases and cash advances